 Also parodied in an April issue, where a joke article on minor secret societies included the Wizards of the Black Teddy: an all-female offshoot of Krynn's Black Robes, who dress like dominatrices in defiance of High Sorcery's usual dominance by stuffy old men.

 Parodied in an old cartoon where the female fighter's Chainmail Bra is littered with arrows and the rest of her untouched.

 The D&D 3.5 supplement Dungeon Master's Guide II gave us the gloryborn armour from the Heroic Domains of Ysgard, which is explicitly designed to look extremely impractical (without being impractical in the least, because it's magic).
 You can guess how things turn out.

 There is an available enchantment called "Glamered" that makes armor look like other clothing without losing its protective properties.
 Theoretically it could be used to make practical armor appear impractical.
-Maybe looking Stripperific can give you a bonus to diplomacy checks?
+Maybe looking Stripperiffic can give you a bonus to diplomacy checks?